 Students pursuing undergraduate degrees with secondary teacher licensure are encouraged to take the additional courses necessary to qualify for endorsements in one or more of these areas.
-For specific course requirements, the student should contact the education adviser in the department related to the endorsement area.

-Special Subject Area Teacher Education Programs (K-12)
+Special Subject Area Teacher Education Programs

 Students pursuing undergraduate degrees with special subject area teacher licensure (Grades K-12) must complete the prescribed general education requirements of the appropriate school and/or college, and the education curriculum.